gmontana77/Electoral_Monitoring_App/README.md

 Click in the logo, will take you to profile page<br />
 You will need to register or o login with Auth0 with Gmail.

-Once logged in you can complete the survey about the election process.
+Once logged in you can complete the survey about the election process.<br />

-To see the Results of the survey, you need to run Express ### `node Server.js` at src/server Open [http://localhost:5000](http://localhost:5000) to view it in the browser, go back to see the results of the survey.
+To see the Results of the survey, you need to run Express ### `node Server.js` at src/server/Server.js.<br />
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser, go back to see the results of the survey.